 Welcome, Traditional Arts Apprenticeship Teams!

-The Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Historical Society (CHS) announces the participants in the 2020-2021 Southern New England Apprenticeship program for traditional arts.
+The Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Museum of Culture and History (CHS) announces the participants in the 2020-2021 Southern New England Apprenticeship program for traditional arts.
 Now in its 23rd year, this program provides funding for mentor artists to intensively teach their expertise in a traditional art form to a student apprentice over 10 months.

 Traditional arts reflect a community’s shared values, meaning, and artistic sensibilities.
 They can include cultural performances, crafts, and traditional trades, and are typically passed down within families, ethnic groups, tribes, religious groups, or workplace communities over generations.
 In Southern New England, many of these communities spread across borders between Connecticut, Rhode Island, and Massachusetts; this apprenticeship program encourages such connections to strengthen regional and community ties.